thinkinglabs/citcon-europe-2019-ghent/README.md

 ## How to get in Ghent

+Train timetables are available on [belgiantrain.be](https://www.belgiantrain.be/en).

+Note: When looking up railway stations on the site of belgiantrain.be, although the site is in English, you have to use the Dutch or French railway station names.
+Except for _Brussels Airport_ :/ Sorry for that.

 ### By train from Brussels Airport

-For these arriving by plane at Brussels Airport.
+For those arriving by plane in _Brussels Airport_.

 [Brussels Airport has a railway station](https://www.brusselsairport.be/en/passengers/access-parking/train) with connections to the main Belgian cities of which Ghent.
 The train station is located directly under the departures and arrivals halls, at level -1.

-Every hour there are 2 direct lines to Gent Sint-Pieters (the main railway station of Ghent) at:
+Every hour there are 2 direct lines to _Gent Sint-Pieters_ (the main railway station of Ghent) at (duration 55m):

 - ##:03
 - ##:25

-There is another line with a change in Brussels-South at ##:30.
+There is another line with a change in _Brussels South (Bruxelles-Midi/Brussel Zuid)_ at ##:30 (duration 1h05).

-Timetables are available on [belgiantrain.be](https://www.belgiantrain.be/en).

-Note: When looking up railway stations on the site of belgiantrain.be, although the site is in English, you have to use the Dutch or French railway station names :/ Sorry for that.
+### By train from Brussels South (Bruxelles-Midi/Brussel Zuid)

+For those arriving by Thalys or ICE from Paris or Cologne in _Brussels South ((Bruxelles-Midi/Brussel Zuid)_.

+Every hour there are 4 direct lines to _Gent Sint-Pieters_ at (duration 30m):

+- ##:07
+- ##:28
+- ##:36
+- ##:53

 ## How to get around in Ghent